 We will use the most effective method to contact the relevant industries when various procurement projects are going out to market.
 If you are keen to do business with us please check the Tenderlink and VendorPanel websites as well as council's website for upcoming opportunities.

-Request for Tenders are advertised in the Armidale Express by Council and Sydney Morning Herald by Tenderlink.
+Request for Tenders are advertised on Council's website and social media pages, by public notice in Council reception, as well as in the Armidale Express by Council, and Sydney Morning Herald by Tenderlink.

 Full information and documentation in relation to requests for tender are available on Tenderlink, Council’s online tendering system.
 This is a free service for potential suppliers.